airbytehq/airbyte/docs/connector-development/config-based/low-code-cdk-overview.md

 1. Generate the API key for the source you want to build a connector for
 2. Set up the project on your local machine
 3. Set up your local development environment
-4. Update the connector spec and config​uration
+4. Update the connector spec and configuration
-5. Update the connector definition
+5. Update the connector manifest
 6. Test the connector
 7. Add the connector to the Airbyte platform